nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 TechTrack is a powerful internship/job tracking application that combines the flexibility of a Command Line Interface (CLI) with the benefits of a Graphical User Interface (GUI).

 Designed for computing students and professionals, TechTrack helps you manage your internship search project by setting goals, tracking deadlines, and providing clear feedback on your progress.
-Its CLI interface is optimized for speed, efficiency, and ease of use, making it a valuable tool for students who are already familiar with CLI environments.
+Its CLI interface is optimized for speed, efficiency, and ease of use.

 1. [Quick Start](#quick-start)
 2. [Features](#features)